nxck2005/c-modern-approach-solutions/README.md

 2. Create a new branch with a descriptive name.
 3. Contribute your improvements.
 4. Submit a pull request with a clear description of all changes.

+Thank you for taking the time to contribute!

 ## Acknowledgements